DavidNJoiner/mlc/README.md

 /*                                             Caching allocators                                                      */
 /*---------------------------------------------------------------------------------------------------------------------*/

+    EXPECTED BEHAVIOR

     When a tensor is allocated, the allocator looks in the Pool for a free block that is closest in size to the requested size.
 If it can't find one, it will allocate a new block.
-    When a tensor is de-allocated in PyTorch, the memory isn't returned to the system directly.
+    When a tensor is de-allocated, the memory isn't returned to the system directly.
     Instead, the space is kept in a pool of available memory blocks for future use.
     This is because the allocation and de-allocation of memory are expensive operations in terms of time.